Meatless Barbecue Feasting

 Tofu on the grill!

 Beyond just grilled vegetables, a quick-cooking and easy-to-prepare option is barbecued tofu or tempeh.
 All you need is some good quality prepared barbecue sauce and organic tofu.
 Simply cut the tofu into ½ inch thick blocks and marinate in the sauce for a few hours.
 The same can be done with tempeh!
-If you want to switch things up a bit, substitute the barbeque sauce for a favourite marinade!
+If you want to switch things up a bit, substitute the barbecue sauce for a favourite marinade!

 But don’t stop there!
 You can really grill more than just veggies and tofu!
 You can use the grill as you would the oven or stove.